MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

 1. Create a new folder in the 'Lab01-Project' directory and name it 'Plugins.'

-1. In the 'Plugins' folder, create a new file 'MusicLibrary.cs'
+1. In the 'Plugins' folder, create a new file 'MusicLibraryPlugin.cs'

     First, create some quick functions to get and add songs to the user's "Recently Played" list.